OpenPTrack/open_ptrack_v2/optar/README.optar.md

 ## Usage
+First, launch the rosbridge websocket from the master node:

+`roslaunch rosbridge_server rosbridge_websocket.launch`

 To use OPTAR you will need to run a ROS node for each fixed camera you want to use and a single central node.
 You can decide to not use all of the fixed cameras